DgZiga/MapGenerator/README.md

     - clicking on a tile will remove them from the whitelist
     - clicking the green "+" icon at the end of the list will enter the "add tile mode".
         - during the add tile mode, clicking on a tile from the list at the bottom right side of the page will add that tile to the rule.
+            - by default, this change is mirrored: adding tile X to the left whitelist of tile Y will also add tile Y to the right whitelist of X.
         - you can exit the mode by pressing Enter
-- on the upper right corner the app displays the control panel.
-For now it just contains a "Print" button that prints the rules to the js console as [JSON objects](#serialize-superpositions-as-bitmaps).
+- on the upper right corner the app displays the control panel, it contains 3 buttons:
+    - Print: prints the rules to the js console as [JSON objects](#serialize-superpositions-as-bitmaps).
+    - New Probabilty for Tile: the user is prompted for a tileId, the given tileId is then appended to the ruleset.
+    - Copy Probabilities: the user is prompted for two tile ids: the rules of the first one are then copied onto the second one

 #### Implementation